御神札$25 神使の墨絵追加 +$15

 Chino-wa Omamori Amulet $20

-A small version of a ring made of cogon grass (Chigaya) erected on the pathway leading to a shrine on the days of great purification (Oo-harae).
-Worshipers at the shrine pass through the ring as an act of purification from distortion (magagoto), misdeeds (tsumi), impurities (kegare) and bad luck, to invoke long healthy life without sickness and misfortune.
+A large version of this amulet ring made of cogon grass (Chigaya) is erected on the pathway leading to a shrine on the days of great purification (Oo-harae).
+Worshipers at the shrine pass through the ring as an act of purification from misfortune/distortion (magagoto), misdeeds/sins (tsumi), impurities/withered energy (kegare) , to invoke long healthy life without sickness and misfortune.

 Ema (絵馬 "picture-horse") are small wooden plaques with image of horse, zodiac animals or divine messengers for worshipers to write prayer or wish.
 Its history originated from offering the horse to Shinto shrines as the vehicle of Kami when conducting ceremonies since 3rd century.
 As the horse was extremely expensive, people who could not afford the horse substituted with wood, paper or clay to form horses and later they were transferred to a wooden plaque with a picture of a horse since Nara period (7th century).